ultimatemember/Extended/um-dummy-accounts/README.md

-## Ultimate Member - Generate Dumm Acounts
+## Ultimate Member - Generate Dummy Acounts

 This plugin enables you to generate dummies in Ultimate Member